 Anakeesta with Kids

-We started the day by driving into the heart of downtown Gatlinburg for a visit to Anakeesta, a family theme park featuring the natural beauty of the region.
+We started our third day by driving into the heart of downtown Gatlinburg for a visit to Anakeesta, a family theme park featuring the natural beauty of the region.

-Our daughter quickly made some new friends and played hard with them for a very long time.
+Our daughter quickly made some new friends on the playground and played hard with them for a very long time.
 Our little guy was content to explore on his own and try his skills at the different types of bridges.
 Any time he was allowed to join the bigger kids was a big thrill for him.

-The canopy tour was even more fun the second time as you spend less time taking pictures and more just soaking the experience in… The chairlift ride down is fun as you get to enjoy views of town and the surrounding countryside.
+The canopy tour was even more fun the second time as you spend less time taking pictures and more just soaking the experience in… The chairlift ride down is fun as you get to enjoy views of Gatlinburg and the surrounding Smoky Mountains.

 Ripley’s Aquarium of the Smokies

 Most aquariums are in places near the ocean and they are filled with local sea life, with a few big ticket items to help draw in the crowds.
 What I liked best about Ripley’s Aquarium of the Smokies was that it was chock-a-block full of crowd pleasers.
 They have sharks, stingrays, hundreds of clown fish (“Nemo”), penguins, octopuses, sea horses, etc, etc, etc.

-From the moment you enter the aquarium you can see how child friendly it is.
+From the moment you enter the Gatlinburg Aquarium you can see how kid-friendly it is.
 There are fish tanks the kids can climb inside of, two giant playgrounds, an area where they can touch jelly fish and horseshoe crabs, many hands-on exhibits for the kids to tinker with and much more.